 Gather ideas on how to repurpose your wedding dress after your "I dos."

 If you can’t bear the thought of your beloved bridal gown spending decades in a box, there are a plethora of options for what you can do with your dream dress.
-Even if you have a sentimental attachment to the frock, there are plenty of ways to keep it in your life but also making it a useful item or two.
+Even if you have a sentimental attachment to the frock, there are plenty of ways to keep it in your life but also make it a useful item (or two).

 - Turn your dress into a christening gown for your future children.